Maintain a Mailu server¶

 Docker is able to forward logs to multiple log engines.
-Read the following documentation or details: https://docs.docker.com/engine/admin/logging/overview/.
+Read the following documentation for details: https://docs.docker.com/engine/admin/logging/overview/.

 Migrating an instance¶

-The SMTP protocol has an embedded retry mechanism and multiple MX that can serve a single domain, so that most migration process or maintenance process do not require any specific care.
+The SMTP protocol has an embedded retry mechanism and multiple MX that can serve a single domain, so that most migration processes or maintenance processes do not require any specific care.